trivago/gollum/docs/consumers/console.rst

 ----------

 **Enable**
-  Can either be true or false to enable or disable this consumer.
+    Enable switches the consumer on or off.
+By default this value is set to true.

 **ID**
-  Allows this consumer to be found by other plugins by name.
+    ID allows this consumer to be found by other plugins by name.
     By default this is set to "" which does not register this consumer.

+**Stream**
+    Stream contains either a single string or a list of strings defining the message channels this consumer will produce.
+    By default this is set to "*" which means only producers set to consume "all streams" will get these messages.

 **Fuse**
-  Defines the name of the fuse this consumer is attached to.
+    Fuse defines the name of a fuse to observe for this consumer.
-  When left empty no fuse is attached.
-This is the default value.
-**Stream**
-  Defines either one or an aray of stream names this consumer sends messages to.
+    Producer may "burn" the fuse when they encounter errors.
+    Consumers may react on this by e.g. closing connections to notify any writing services of the problem.
+    Set to "" by default which disables the fuse feature for this consumer.
+    It is up to the consumer implementation to react on a broken fuse in an appropriate manner.

 **ExitOnEOF**
-  Set to true to trigger an exit signal if StdIn is closed (e.g. happens when a pipe is closed).
+    ExitOnEOF can be set to true to trigger an exit signal if StdIn is closed (e.g. when a pipe is closed).
     This is set to false by default.

 Example
 -------